MZN Company — Phase-Aware Depth Review

 Behavioral Intelligence + AI Authentication

-Authentication concepts, behavioral detection, and origin-proof thinking.
+Authentication concepts, behavioral detection, and origin-evidence thinking.

 Behavioral Canary and related layers matter because they bridge security, cognition, trust, and detection.
 Proof-of-AI-Sourcing (PAS) matters because it is not just another content-provenance slogan.
 It enters a category that still lacks clean public standards.
-In valuation terms, this level is not important because everything is finished.
+In review terms, this level is not important because everything is finished.
 It is important because it opens a novel category line that others are still struggling to define.

 New categories are often misread early because institutions look for analogs that do not yet exist cleanly.